AndreaKeane/electric-vehicle-detection/README.md

 2. Raw data was provided by GridCure and is deliberately excluded from this repository.
 Interim data structures and final models are available on request.

-3. Part A data processing/transformation scripts are kept [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/source/part_a)
+3. Part A data processing/transformation scripts are [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/source/part_a)

-4. Part B data processing/transformation scripts are kept [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/source/part_b)
+4. Part B data processing/transformation scripts are [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/source/part_b)

-5. Applying the model on a final test set and results are kept [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/source/final_test)
+5. Applying the model on a final test set and results are [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/source/final_test)

 6. The report with full model development process and analysis is in [here](https://github.com/AndreaKeane/electric-vehicle-detection/blob/master/report.pdf)

+7. Final model predictions are [here]()

 # Credits
 Raw data and original project requirements provided by GridCure.
+Visit them [here](https://www.gridcure.com/)